Caen's Lair

 As though the heavens themselves were mocking him, the day the prodigal son returned to quaint and quiet Lake End was bright and beautiful with nary a cloud in sight.

 Tump's suitcase rattled over the Abbots' polished stone garden path and brushed against the colourful heads of flowers leaning over the edges of their beds to see what all the fuss was about.
-It was a beautifully maintained garden, positively picturesque, and he selfishly despised its creator for finding such fertile ground here, where there had been nothing for him but gravel in the scrapes on his knees and the judgemental glares of senior citizens.
+It was a beautifully maintained garden, positively picturesque, and he selfishly despised its creator for finding such fertile ground here, where there had been nothing for him but gravel in the scrapes on his knees and the judgemental glares of adults.
 In his memory, the garden belonging to Rin's house was a perpetually yellowing expanse of grass, shaded only by a single ailing pear tree and the house itself: a lone gnomon whose enormous shadow moved unerringly over the lawn as they whiled away the hours.

 The red speckled stone the porch was fashioned from clashed with the colour of the path; the effect enhanced by the ornamented clay pots to either side of the door which held plants too fussy to be allowed to grow in the ground.